rvanderp3/vmware-pv-migrate/README.md

 # Overview

 The intent of this project is to provide an example workflow of how one can migrate persistent volumes between datastores.

+Note: These steps were compiled from tests in my environment.
+You are responsible for ensuring that you backup data and test any migration to ensure data is migrated properly.

 # Requirements